What are Priority Intelligence Requirements (PIRs)?

 - Feedback and evaluation: Decision-makers provide feedback on the intelligence products, helping intelligence professionals understand the usefulness and relevance of the information provided.
 This evaluation guides future PIRs and refines the planning phase for upcoming intelligence cycles.

-By directly linking intelligence requirements to decision-making needs, PIRs boost the value and impact of intelligence in supporting organisational goals.
+By directly linking intelligence requirements to decision-making needs, PIRs boost the value and impact of intelligence in supporting organizational goals.

-It provides a centralised platform where you can gain immediate access to over 140 PIR-led dashboards and over 350 entity watchlists, customisable to your exact and evolving needs.
-Analysts can collect, analyse and disseminate data, and then create intelligence reports to share with decision-makers.
+It provides a centralized platform where you can gain immediate access to over 140 PIR-led dashboards and over 350 entity watchlists, customizable to your exact and evolving needs.
+Analysts can collect, analyze and disseminate data, and then create intelligence reports to share with decision-makers.

-Silobreaker’s threat intelligence platform ensures continuous monitoring of the threat landscape, helping organisations stay up-to-date with evolving threats and changing intelligence requirements.
-Find out how one single platform can help you optimise your PIRs in a timely manner to reduce risk, faster.
+Silobreaker’s threat intelligence platform ensures continuous monitoring of the threat landscape, helping organizations stay up-to-date with evolving threats and changing intelligence requirements.
+Find out how one single platform can help you optimize your PIRs in a timely manner to reduce risk, faster.